 Under rare circumstances, the line printer queue may jam, or otherwise cease to queue items properly.
 Chapter 7, Troubleshooting, provides a list of procedures you should follow if your jobs are not printing.
 If you have exhausted all other methods, you may have to reset the LP queue.
 The shell script preset flushes the queue and removes all printers.
 To reset the LP queue, follow these steps:

 1. Become the superuser and change directories to /usr/spool/lp/etc/util

 2. Reset the LP queue:

 ./preset

 4. Preparing Output Files

-This chapter explains how to print images from the IRIS screen, format text with AT&T Documenter's Workbench software, and create documents using PostScript and other TranScript software.
+This chapter explains how to print images from the IRIS screen.

 4.1 Printing Screen Images